 Run Rating :

-Well I didn’t make it back out this week, party because of just stuff going on and partly because I continue to have issues with my left knee and my right Achilles tendon which are not recovering between runs.
+Well, I didn’t make it back out this week, partly because of just stuff going on and partly because I continue to have issues with my left knee and my right Achilles tendon which is not recovering between runs.
 This week’s total running was a very measly 8km.